This article was published originally on independenttribune.com.

-“I think this is something that needs to be done,” Dr. Saroja Voruganti with the UNC NRI at the Research Campus said.
+“I think this is something that needs to be done,” Dr. Saroja Voruganti with the UNC Nutrition Research Institute at the research campus said.
 “I’m very excited.
 This is our chance to make a difference in the community.
 I just hope more people are aware of it and can come.”

 The study started about a year ago and has already seen 200 people.
-Voruganti and her team and recruiting children ages 5 to 19 years old as well as their families; she said the more in the family that can participate the better.
+Voruganti and her team are recruiting children ages 5 to 19 years old as well as their families; she said the more in the family who can participate, the better.
 The idea is to find patterns in the genome that might predispose people to obesity or not, and those repetitions are easier to find when families participate together, she said.
 All participants will be paid for their effort.

-“If we find out that people of certain genotypes seem to be of high risk irrespective of things, genes do interact with environment, so people with they have this genetic susceptibility, but they can do something about diet and physical activity to lower the risk,” she said.
+“We may find out that people of certain genotypes seem to be of high risk irrespective of things, but since genes do interact with environment, people who have this genetic susceptibility can do something about diet and physical activity to lower the risk,” she said.
 “It may not completely go away, but they can lower the risk.
 And then it can start to at least get better.
-Most of these problems, the trouble is they can carry into adulthood if they don’t take care of them [in childhood].”
+The trouble with most of these problems is that they can carry into adulthood if they aren’t taken care of [in childhood].”